BIOORGANIC CHEMISTRY AND DRUG DISCOVERY - 2023/4

 Module code: CHE2037

-This module builds on general organic chemistry knowledge in the context of biomolecules including proteins, carbohydrates, nucleic acids and natural products from common biosynthetic pathways.
-It covers the biomolecules’ natural and synthetic chemistry and uses this foundation to support a basic understanding of drug action and the drug discovery process.
+This module builds on general organic chemistry principles that students acquired at levels 4 and 5 in the context of biomolecules.
+Students will learn the natural and synthetic chemistry of peptides, proteins, carbohydrates, nucleic acids and natural products from common biosynthetic pathways.
+This foundation will then support development of a basic understanding of drug action, on and by these molecules, and the drug discovery process.

 Number of Credits: 15